-The accompanying unaudited condensed consolidated financial statements include the results of Canoo Inc. and its subsidiaries.
+The accompanying unaudited condensed consolidated financial statements include the results of the Company and its subsidiaries.
 The Company's comprehensive loss is the same as its net loss.
-All intercompany transactions and balances have been eliminated in the consolidation

 Except for any updates below, no material changes have been made to the Company's significant accounting policies disclosed in Note 2 of the Notes to the Consolidated Financial Statements in Part II, Item 8 of the Annual Report on Form 10-K.